-Go ahead and get thrilled with the list of almost immortal species found on planet – Earth.
-Way beyond this planet, probably in some other galaxy and in some other universe death could just be a fiction.
+Go ahead and get thrilled with the list of almost immortal species found on the planet – Earth.
+Way beyond this planet, probably in some other galaxy and in some other universe, death could be fiction.

-Jelly fish is a hydrozoan found in the Mediterranean waters.
-Initially all jelly fishes were classified under the genus Turritopsis with the species name being Turritopsis nutricula but now the immortal jelly fish is now classified as Turritopsis dohrnii.
+Jellyfish is a hydrozoan found in the Mediterranean waters.
+Initially, all jellyfishes were classified under the genus Turritopsis, with the species name being Turritopsis nutricula, but now the immortal jellyfish is classified as Turritopsis dohrnii.

-Don’t even try to make a wild guess about their age, because they keep reversing it.
-The scientific community calls it immortal because they have an extraordinary ability to revert their sexually immature stage back to juvenile polyp stage, retracting their tentacles (can you imagine they have about 80-90 tentacles at mature stage), shrinking their body and sinking down to the ocean floor to complete its cycle.
+Don’t even try to make a wild guess about their age because they keep reversing it.
+The scientific community calls it immortal because they have an extraordinary ability to revert their sexually immature stage to the juvenile polyp stage, retracting their tentacles (can you imagine they have about 80-90 tentacles at the mature stage), shrinking their body and sinking to the ocean floor to complete its cycle.
 This process is called trans-differentiation.

-There has been often a spark of debate within the scientific body as to whether who is actually immortal Turritopsis nutricula vs Turritopsis dohrnii.
-Well hard-core scientific research has proved that the jellyfish used in laboratory experiments were Turritopsis dohrnii and they do exhibit trans-differentiation, the same can’t be said for the other genus species as there aren’t much research done on that yet.
+Scientific research has proved that the jellyfish used in laboratory experiments were Turritopsis Dohrnii, and they do exhibit trans-differentiation.
+The same can’t be said for the other genus species as there isn’t much research done on that yet.

 ImgCredits – somepets

-Well if you are a sea-food lover let me warn you that delicious meal had a really long living life till fate decided to place it on your table.
+If you are a sea-food lover, let me warn you that delicious meals had a really long life until fate decided to place them on your table.

 Like wine tastes better with age, so does our dear lobster grows bigger and better with age.

 Technically they can’t be categorized as immortal.
-Let’s just say they can really manage to pull off a lifetime achievement award for defying age for a pretty long time (as long as 140 years old….hold on did you eat that one???).
+Let’s say they can really manage to pull off a lifetime achievement award for defying age for a pretty long time (as long as 140 years old….hold on, did you eat that one?).

-But what’s interesting to know is that every the cell is divided the telomeres get shorter at the end caps which prevents them to provide sufficient buffering in the long run.
+But what’s interesting to know is that every cell is divided the telomeres get shorter at the end caps, which prevents them from providing sufficient buffering in the long run.